-The principles of capacity design require that the strength of those members that are not part of the primary the foundation.
+Plastic hinges shall form before any other failure due to overstress or instability in the overall structure and/or in the foundation.
 Except for pile bents and drilled shafts, and with owners' approval, plastic hinges shall only be permitted at locations in columns where they can be readily inspected and/or repaired, as described in Article 3.3.

 Superstructure and substructure components and their connections to columns that are designed not to yield shall be designed to resist overstrength moments and shears of ductile columns.
-Except for the geotechnical aspects for design of foundations, the moment overstrength capacity $(M{po}$ in kip-in.) of column/pier/pile members that form part of the primary mechanism resisting seismic loads shall be assessed as given below or by using the applicable provisions of Sections 7 and 8.
+Except for the geotechnical aspects for design of foundations, the moment overstrength capacity, $M{po}$ in kip-in., of column/pier/pile members that form part of the primary mechanism resisting seismic loads shall be assessed as specified below or by using the applicable provisions of Sections 7 and 8.

-For reinforced concrete members:
+• For reinforced concrete members:

-$$M{po} = \lambda{mo} M{p} \tag{4.11.2-1}$$
+$$M{po} = \lambda{mo} M_p \tag{4.11.2-1}$$

-M_p = plastic moment capacity of column (kip-in.)
+$M_p$ = plastic moment capacity of column (kip-in.)

-λ{mo} = overstrength factor taken as 1.2 or 1.4 as determined from Article 8.5

-For steel members:
+- $\lambda{mo}$ = overstrength factor taken as 1.2 or 1.4 as determined from Article 8.5 - For steel members: